husky95msp/cs5200_summer2018_the_wolves/README.md

 Please read the wiki for project details and design model.

-Project is deployed on the following url : [project](http://spp.manishpatil.net/)

 YouTube video Url : [video](https://youtu.be/tkke2TVmarU)

 To run on local host follow these steps: